 Ingredients and substitutions

-Maple syrup can be substituted with any sweetener you have on hand, like granulated sugar, brown sugar, or honey.
+- Maple syrup - Can be substituted with any sweetener you have on hand, like granulated sugar, brown sugar, or honey.
 If your watermelon is extra sweet, you may not need to add any sweetener at all.

-To make your slushies, you'll first need to freeze your cubed watermelon.
-Slice your watermelon into cubes and spread in a single layer on a parchment lined baking sheet.
+Freezing fresh watermelon - Slice your watermelon into cubes and spread in a single layer on a parchment lined baking sheet.
 Freeze for up to 2 hours, or until solid.

 Watermelon Mint Slushie